autoloadnextpost/auto-load-next-post/readme.txt

 Intrigued? _I bet you are._ Once you try Auto Load Next Post, your pageviews will increase 📈 and you will not want to go back. **Guaranteed.**

+## 🌟 Setup Wizard for users in mind

+The setup wizard will scan a random post on your site and identify your theme's selectors matching those that are known and used in many different themes.
+It will also look for the directory within the theme for where the theme content loops are stored.

 ## Built with developers in mind

 Extendable and open source — Auto Load Next Post is created with theme and plugin developers in mind.
 If you're intersted to jump in the project, there are opportunities for developers at all levels to get involved.
 [Contribute to Auto Load Next Post on GitHub](https://github.com/autoloadnextpost/auto-load-next-post/blob/master/CONTRIBUTING.md) and join the party. 🎉